lextm/blog/_posts/2021/2021-4-24-microsoft-web-administration-of-iis-express.md

 ---
+description: A post about how to use Microsoft.Web.Administration to manage IIS Express
+excerpt_separator: <!--more-->
 layout: post
+tags: .net iis
 title: Microsoft.Web.Administration of IIS Express
-description: A post about how to use Microsoft.Web.Administration to manage IIS Express
-tags: IIS .NET
-excerpt_separator: <!--more-->
 ---
 [I blogged]({% post_url 2015/2015-5-29-whats-microsoft-web-administration-and-the-horrible-facts-you-should-know %}) about `Microsoft.Web.Administration` a long while ago, but intentionally I left a small topic aside.
 However, it remains a misery sometimes painful to developers, so here comes a dedicated post.

 <!--more-->